Outdated version

 timeago.Parse(time.Now()) // time.Time

-timeago.Parse(1642607826) // Unix timestampUsage with the date in the past
+timeago.Parse(1642607826) // Unix timestampUsage with dates in the past

 pastDate := time.Now().Add(-time.Hour)